antzucaro/antzucaro.com/_posts/0065_planning_ahead_for_mysql_partitioning.markdown

 [code]ERROR 1503 (HY000): A PRIMARY KEY must include all columns in the table's partitioning function[/code]

 Argh!
 What in the world does this mean?
 Looking up this error leads us to <a href="http://dev.mysql.com/doc/refman/5.5/en/partitioning-limitations-partitioning-keys-unique-keys.html">this entry</a> in the manual which tells us why.
 In short: you can't partition a table using a column that is not included in the primary key for that table.
-Since the â€œstart_dtâ€ column isn't in our primary key, we couldn't proceed with our alter.
+Since the "start_dt" column isn't in our primary key, we couldn't proceed with our alter.
 Okay, so let's add it:

 <pre class="brush:sql;">ALTER TABLE game DROP PRIMARY KEY;